United Reformed Church

 • challenging any abuse of power, especially where it involves someone in a position of trust

-Taken together these steps will prevent the abuse and neglect of children and adults, and ensure the well-being and pastoral care of those who are or may be at risk.
+These steps will help prevent the abuse and neglect of children and adults, and ensure the wellbeing and pastoral care of those who are, or may be, at risk.

 The need for the role